 Are there any effects of having a migraine headache during pregnancy?

 It is unlikely.
-Several studies have found no increase in the rate of miscarriages or stillbirths when sumatriptan was used at any time during pregnancy.
+Several studies have not found an increase in the rate of miscarriage when sumatriptan was used during pregnancy.

 It is unlikely.
-Several types of studies have not found an increase in the rate of birth defects when sumatriptan is used in the first trimester.
+Overall, the studies have not found an increase in the risk of birth defects when sumatriptan is used in the first trimester.

 Can taking sumatriptan in the second or third trimester cause other pregnancy complications?

 Concerns have been raised about whether the use of sumatriptan late in pregnancy may be associated with preeclampsia (dangerously high blood pressure), preterm birth, low birth weight and heavy bleeding following delivery.
 Several studies have noticed a small increased chance for these outcomes.
 However, it is not yet clear if these outcomes were due to the migraines or the medications or a combination of both.

 Can I breastfeed my baby if I am taking sumatriptan?